xadityaxyz/django-notes-app/README.md

 # Simple Notes App-1
-This is a simple notes app built with React and Django.
+This is a simple notTes app built with React and Django.

 ## Requirements
 1. Python 3.9